Program Details

 Receive credit for: LING 3702/5702

-Approved for: Elective for the Linguistics major.
+Approved for: Elective for the Linguistics majors and minors

 Sustainability